meltyourface/blank/posts/Beast-masters-and-mothers/Ancient-Beast-Master-Rituals-Celestial-Falcon-Scroll-Talisman-and-Fusion-Technique/index.md

 **Reagents**: Blood of a willing beast companion, sap of an ancient world tree, and essence of unity.

-Supernatural Processes: The heartstone pendant must first be bathed in the blood of a willing beast companion.
+**Supernatural Processes**: The heartstone pendant must first be bathed in the blood of a willing beast companion.
 Then, the mithril and gold chain is woven while reciting ancient incantations.
 Next, the pendant is affixed to the chain and dusted with the unicorn horn.
 Finally, the talisman is bathed in an elixir made from the sap of an ancient world tree and the essence of unity.

 **Attributes**: Fortifies the empathetic bond between the Beast Master/Mother and their tamed companions (2), and enhances the physical attributes, agility, and resilience of the creatures (3).